Rehabilitation of the retention area Oberfüllbruch

 Table of contents

-As part of the rehabilitation of the Oberfüllbruch retention area, a weir will be built in the right-hand dam of the Pfinz relief canal as an inlet structure.
+As part of the renovation of the Oberfüllbruch retention area, a weir will be built in the right-hand dam of the Pfinz relief canal as an inlet structure.
 The Oberfüllbruch retention area is to be filled in a controlled manner via the new intake structure.
-Physical model tests were carried out for the intake structure to ensure its hydraulic performance and subsequent operation.
+Physical model tests were carried out for the intake structure to ensure its hydraulic capabilities and subsequent operation.
 Unfavourable hydraulic effects were determined and optimizations regarding the control of the structure were developed.
-In addition, the type and quality of energy dissipation downstream of the structure was investigated and evaluated.
+In addition, the type and quality of energy conversion downstream of the structure was investigated and evaluated.

-Under the following link you will find a project video with valuable insights into the creation and operation of the hydraulic model in the hydraulic engineering lab at TU Dresden: //www.youtube.com/watch?v=YpVZmBh5y78
+Under the following link you will find a project video with valuable insights into the creation and operation of the hydraulic model in the hydraulic engineering hall of the TU Dresden: https: //www.youtube.com/watch?v=YpVZmBh5y78

 Media